-A new herbal alternative ‘super drug’ is becoming popular in the US — and no, it’s not marijuana.
+A new herbal alternative, ‘super drug’ is becoming popular in the US — and no, it’s not marijuana.
 It’s called kratom.
 So what is kratom?

 What is Kratom?

-How Kratom made its way into the US
+How Kratom Made its way into the US

-No one knows exactly how kratom made its way into the US.
+No one knows precisely how kratom made its way into the US.
 In fact, for the most part, much of the American population may still not know about it at all.
 When you ask, “What is kratom?” people will most likely give you a blank stare.

 What is Kratom?
 Is it related to coffee?